isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-metal-interior-door/index.md

 ###  b.
 Fading

-Low
-- quality paint is susceptible to fading upon application.
+Low-quality paint is susceptible to fading upon application.
 The color pigments within the paint chemical structure lose the initial appearance and end up being dull or plain.
-The problem of fading can be sorted out by selecting high
-- quality finish paint, which has a fade
+The problem of fading can be sorted out by selecting high-quality finish paint, which has a fade-resistant factor.
-- resistant factor.
 Moreover, you can consider applying two or three paint coats to boost the outlook quality.

 ###  c.
 Chipping